sanakhuram/portfolio-2/README.md

 I believe in **color-graphy**—using colors as a narrative tool, not just decoration.
 This portfolio is my story, told through code, design, and a palette that feels _me_.

+The design and functionality are inspired by modern frontend practices and the work of developers I admire, while maintaining my unique artistic touch.
 ---

 ## **Tech Stack**